Circuit Riders

 They are Preservation Connecticut’s “boots on the ground” and are ready to help.

-Our Circuit Riders, Brad Schide, Mike Forino, Stacey Vairo and Stefon Danczuk can provide immediate, on-site assistance to historical societies, property owners, developers, elected officials, and local preservation commissions across Connecticut.
+Preservation Connecticut stays on the “front lines” of preservation around the State, thanks to our popular Circuit Rider program, funded in part by the Connecticut State Historic Preservation Office.
+The program was established in 2001 with funding from the National Trust for Historic Preservation.
+Our Circuit Riders, Brad Schide, Mike Forino, Stacey Vairo and Stefon Danczuk can provide promt and in person assistance to historical societies, property owners, developers, elected officials, and local preservation commissions across Connecticut.

-In providing these services, Circuit Riders aim both to ensure that historic places are repair, rehabilitated, and reused, and to increase local capacity for stewardship and good policy-making.
+In providing these services, Circuit Riders aim both to ensure that historic places are repaired, rehabilitated, and reused, and to increase local capacity for stewardship and good policy-making.
 Over the last few years, they have made hundreds of visits to communities all over the state:

 2021 visits